soarlab/FPTaylor/REFERENCE.md

   model.
 Constraints are not supported.
 [OCaml](http://ocaml.org) compiler must be installed in order to use this optimization backend.

+- `bb-eval` is the same as `bb` but it does not require an OCaml compiler to be installed.
+In general, it is slower than `bb` but may be faster on small problems.

 - `z3` is the optimization backend based on
   [Z3 SMT solver](https://github.com/Z3Prover/z3).
 Z3 must be